-Catching the Game at Sea
+Catching the Big Game at Sea

 Given the importance of the game to guests, every cruise line will have a place to watch the game live on the ship.

+One Drawback?
 Be Ready to Miss Super Bowl Commercials

 Are you one of the millions of people that watches the Super Bowl for the commercials?
 On a cruise, you might be disappointed.
 As we said earlier, you most likely won’t be getting the traditional broadcast you are used to when viewing the game from home.
 Instead, it will likely be an international feed of the game.
 That means the same commercials shown stateside aren’t always shown on your cruise.

 Don’t fear if you can’t watch the commercials.
-These days many companies release them early and every commercial will be available on YouTube the following day.
+These days many companies release them early, and every commercial will be available on YouTube the following day.
 You can always catch up later.